marcushilaire/hidekeys/README.md

 # Hiding API Keys in deployment

-For this tutorial I built upon a [small front end application](https://github.com/marcushilaire/giphy) by giving it a basic back end structure so it could be used as an an appropriate example.
+For this tutorial I built upon a [small front end application](https://github.com/marcushilaire/giphy) by giving it a basic back end structure so it could be used as an appropriate example.

 Written with: